Informatica PowerCenter Tutorial: Architecture, Components

 - To connect to the sources/targets PowerCenter client uses ODBC drivers.

-The repository service maintains the connections from Powercenter clients to the PowerCenter repository.
+The Repository Service in Informatica maintains the connections from PowerCenter clients to the PowerCenter repository.
 It is a separate multi-threaded process, and it fetches, inserts and updates the metadata inside the repository.
 It is also responsible for maintaining consistency inside the repository metadata.

 - A user executes a workflow